Board and committees.

 Publications Committee Chair

-Karen (Ren) vanMeenen, MA, MA, CAPF, is NAPT Publications Chair, Museletter Editor, and Book Review Editor for the Journal of Poetry Therapy.
-She is a Senior Lecturer at Rochester Institute of Technology, where she teaches classes in Writing, Creative Writing, Literature, and Contemporary Art.
-She is the longtime Editor of the media arts journal Afterimage as well as the Director of Special Projects at the literary center Writers & Books, where she organizes large community reading programs such as Rochester Reads.
-She is a Principal Lecturer at Rochester Institute of Technology, where she teaches classes in Writing, Creative Writing, Literature, and Contemporary Art.
-She is the longtime Editor of the media arts journal Afterimage and facilitatea writing for personal growth and healing workshops in the community.
+Karen (Ren) vanMeenen, MA, MA, CAPF, is NAPT Publications Chair, Museletter Editor, Book Review Editor for the Journal of Poetry Therapy, and the Lead Editor for Giving Sorrow Words: Poems of Strength and Solace for Survivors.
+She is a Principal Lecturer at Rochester Institute of Technology in New York, where she teaches classes in Writing, Creative Writing, Literature, and Contemporary Art.
+She is the longtime Editor of the media arts journal Afterimage and regularly facilitates legacy writing, expressive writing, and writing for personal growth and healing programs in the community.

 Membership Chair